 Legal Requirements for Court Marriage:

 The legal requirements for court marriage may vary depending on the country or state you reside in.
 In general, the following are the common requirements for court marriage:

 Age: The legal age for marriage varies from country to country.
 In most countries, the legal age for marriage is 18 years.
 However, in some countries, minors can get married with the consent of their parents or legal guardians.

-Identity Proof: Both the bride and the groom need to provide identity proof, such as a passport or a driver’s license, to prove their age and identity.
+Identity Proof: Both the bride and the groom need to provide identity proof, such as a National Identity Card, a Passport or a Driver’s License, to prove their age and identity.

-Address Proof: The couple needs to provide address proof, such as a utility bill or a bank statement, to prove their current address.
+Address Proof: In some countries, the couple needs to provide address proof, such as a utility bill or a bank statement, to prove their current address.